OmarMiniesy/Notes/Defensive Security/Security Info & Events Mgmt/Splunk/Handling Data.md

 Splunk digests a large source information from various data sources, and each data source formats the data differently.
 - These are called different source types, or *indexes* available.
 To view them, use this command:
+- The default index is Splunk is `defaultdb`
 ```SPL
 | eventcount summarize=false index=* | table index
 ```